How can Yachtsnet offer these lower rates? |

 Yachtsnet's lower

-commission rates are possible primarily because we do not
+brokerage commission rates are possible primarily because we do not

 advertisements.
-Despite their expense, these typical yacht
+Despite their expense, these typical yachting press

 brokerage adverts give only very sketchy details of the individual